hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDScrollbar.class/README.md

-I am a scrollbar which fades out after a defined period.
+I am a scrollbar which appears when the user scrolls and fades out after a defined period.